Bader-Almutlaq/Bike-Share-Analysis/README.md

    - Counts of each gender (only for Chicago and New York City)
    - Earliest, most recent, and most common birth year (only for Chicago and New York City)

-5. **Raw Data**: Optionally, the user can view raw data in chunks of 5 records.
+5. **Raw Data**: Optionally, the user can view raw data in chunks of 5 records formatted as a table.